Fixing Customer Experience

 Fixie 3D Printed Colour CJP Gypsum Powder Interior Model

 Infiltrated parts should be left to dry thoroughly before handling.
-Moisture will react with the drying process and can result in white patches on the model (the natural oils on your fingers can leave a mark at this stage, so keep those hands off!)
+Moisture can interfere with the drying process and result in white patches on the model.

 File Prep: How to prepare your design model